-Please note that there is a possibility that The Yala National Park will be closed to the public from the 01st to the 30th of September as per the directive of the Wild Life Authority of Sri Lanka until further notice.
+Please note that there is a possibility that The Yala National Park will be closed to the public from the 01st September to the 15th October 2014 due to prevailing weather conditions as per the directive of the Wild Life Authority of Sri Lanka until further notice.

 Alternate safaris will be made available to Udawalawe, Bundala and Lunugamvehera.
 Cinnamon Wild Yala will conduct its usual night drives with infra-red vision, nature walks with the first ever Beetle-Cam in South East Asia, and excursions to the Sithul Pawwa archeological site and the Three Lakes (Debaraveva, Yodha, Weva and Tissa Veva).
 Please contact us for more information.